Gain a deeper understanding of Dynatrace terminology and concepts.

 A process is an instance of an executed computer program.
 Processes serve as containers that host services.
 When you look at processes you see topology information, whereas services give you code-level insight.
 For example, you might have a Tomcat process that hosts a web application in the form of a server-side service.
 While processes are host-centric—associated with a single machine in your environment—services are request-centric and therefore typically span across multiple machines in a data center.

 A logical cluster of processes that belong to the same application or deployment unit and perform the same function across multiple hosts.
 Process groups are key building blocks of most modern web-based applications.

 An assessment of process health based on response-time metrics that measure how long it takes to react to requests from other processes or clients (regardless of resource consumption).

-Real user monitoring analyzes the experience that your customers have while interacting with your application.
-Real user monitoring is a combination of web analytics and performance measurements that build a picture of how well your customer-facing components perform.
+Dynatrace Real User Monitoring analyzes the experience that your customers have while interacting with your application.
+Real User Monitoring is a combination of web analytics and performance measurements that build a picture of how well your customer-facing components perform.

 The time it takes for a service to execute and complete a task.

 The Dynatrace AI-driven process for understanding why detected problems occurred, along with guidance for resolving the underlying causes of problems.